egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 Hardware Security Module (HSM).

-The Root DNS Servers has an elaborate but heavily audited procedure of its public/private key generation and store its generated key in a vault and distrbuted toward a PCI-based HSM card at each of the 13 Root nameservers.
+The Root DNS Servers has an elaborate but heavily audited procedure for its public/private key generation and stores its generated key in a vault and distributed toward a PCI-based HSM card at each of the 13 Root nameservers.

 The `.com` (and a few others') private key is stored in